mrkelder/online-digital-shop/README.md

 3. Framer Motion
 4. Shopify API

+## Environment variables

+To start the application properly you have to specify the following options in **.env.local** file in the root directory

+- NEXT_PUBLIC_MAPS_API_KEY - Google Maps API key
+- NEXT_PUBLIC_MAPS_ID - Google Maps Id (for styling purposes)

 ## Commits Naming

 Here are a few git commits naming conventions.
 Every commit has to start with one of these: